Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: Introduction

 with anticanonical divisor

 Let $X^0 = X\backslash D$ be the open Calabi-Yau manifold obtained by removing that anticanonical divisor.
 Let $Y^0$ be the SYZ mirror of $X^0$ obtained by T-dualizing the Lagrangian torus fibration of \cite[Definition 4.4]{AAK}.
 The prescription of SYZ produces complex analytic charts, as described by \cite[Equation (2.3)]{AAK}, as well as transition functions described by wall-crossing data \cite[Proposition 5.8]{AAK}, which together define the complex manifold $Y^0$.
-Compactifying $X^0$ to $X$, the mirror to $X$ is a pair $(Y^0, W_0)$ with superpotential $W_0:Y^0 \to \bC$.
-Compactifying $Y^0$ to $Y$ we obtain $(X,y)$ as the mirror.
-In particular, by \cite[Definition 1.2]{AAK} we can define a Landau-Ginzburg model $(Y,-v_0)$ which is a \emph{generalized SYZ mirror} of the hypersurface $H$.
-We state the relation between $v_0$ and $W_0$ in our setting in Equation \eqref{eq:superpot_relns}.
-The manifold $Y$ can be defined by a polytope if $V$ is toric (or polyhedron if $V$ is abelian) which depends on the tropicalization of the defining section $s$ of the hypersurface $H$:
+Compactifying $X^0$ to $X$, the mirror to $X$ is an LG model $(Y^0, W_0)$ with superpotential $W_0:Y^0 \to \bC$.
+Compactifying $Y^0$ to $Y$, the mirror to $(Y,-v_0)$ is LG model $(X,y)$ with superpotential $y:X \to \mathbb{C}$.
+The relation between $W_0$ and $v_0$ for $V$ an abelian variety is given in Equation \eqref{eq:superpot_relns}.
+In particular, by \cite[Definition 1.2, Theorems 1.5, 1.6, 8.4, 10.4]{AAK}, LG model $(Y,-v_0)$ is a \emph{generalized SYZ mirror} of the hypersurface $H$.

+The manifold $Y$ can be defined by a polytope if $V$ is toric, or a polyhedron if $V$ is abelian.
+It is defined in terms of the tropicalization of the defining section $s$ of the hypersurface $H$:

-For an abelian variety there are additional steps to quotient by the defining lattice.
-Both $X$ and $Y$ admit K\"ahler structures and the holomorphic functions $y:X \to \bC$, $W_0:Y^0 \to \bC$, and $v_0:Y \to \mathbb{C}$ are Landau-Ginzburg models.
-In this paper, we take $X$ without superpotential to be the complex side (B-side) of mirror symmetry and $(Y^0,W_0)$ to be a symplectic Landau-Ginzburg model as defined in \cite[Definition 1.1]{ACLL_LG}.
+For $V$ an abelian variety there are additional steps to quotient by its defining lattice.
+Both $X$ and $Y$ admit K\"ahler structures and the holomorphic functions $y:X \to \bC$, $W_0:Y^0 \to \bC$, and $-v_0:Y \to \mathbb{C}$ are Landau-Ginzburg models.
+In this paper, we take $X$ without superpotential to be the complex side (B-side) of mirror symmetry and $(Y^0,W_0)$ to be a symplectic (A-side) Landau-Ginzburg model, see \cite[Definition 1.1]{ACLL_LG}.

 \begin{example} Take $H=\{1\} \subset V=\mathbb{C}^*/\bZ$ to be a point in an elliptic curve.
 Then $(Y,-v_0)$ is the total space of the Tate curve over a disc, of real dimension 4.
 The structure sheaf on the point $H$ is mirror to the Lagrangian thimble to the critical point of the Tate curve. \end{example}